orangeduck/mpc/README.md

 }
 ```

-Then we can actually specify the parser.
+Then we can actually specify the grammar.

 ```
 char* parse_ident(char* input) {